-Phases of the Moon- Recall the period of the lunar phase cycle (29.5 days) Lunar Cycle
+Phases of the Moon4.9 - Understand the lunar phase cycle

 We are familiar with looking at the Moon and seeing it change shape.
 Going from being a thin crescent, half full to totally full.
 These are called the phases of the Moon.

 All light from the Moon is reflected light from the Sun.

 As the Moon orbits the Earth, we see different amounts of sunlight reflected from its surface depending on its position relative to the Sun.

 If we observed the Moon from the Sun its surface would always be fully illuminated.
 No more than 50% of its surface can ever be lit at once.